ardarslan/egocentric-video-understanding/README.md

 pyenv global 3.9.9

 pyenv update

+exit

 ```

-Close the terminal and run a new one.
+Open a new terminal.

 ```